awsdocs/aws-freertos-docs/doc_source/userguide/freertos-wifi.md

 ## Porting<a name="freertos-wifi-porting"></a>

-The `aws_wifi.c` implementation needs to implement the functions defined in `aws_wifi.h`\.
+The `iot_wifi.c` implementation needs to implement the functions defined in `iot_wifi.h`\.
 At the very least, the implementation needs to return `eWiFiNotSupported` for any non\-essential or unsupported functions\.

 For more information about porting the Wi\-Fi library, see [Porting the Wi\-Fi Library](https://docs.aws.amazon.com/freertos/latest/portingguide/afr-porting-wifi.html) in the FreeRTOS Porting Guide\.